courtg47/movie-trailer-website/README.md

 ## Functionality

--View movie posters.
+- View movie posters.
--Click on movie poster to see a pop up of the corresponding movie trailer.
+- Click on movie poster to see a pop up of the corresponding movie trailer.

 ## Technologies Utilized